 King Inaugurates Arab Potash, Jordan Bromine Vital Projects In Ghor Al Safi

-Karak, June 1 (Petra) His Majesty King Abdullah II on Monday inaugurated two strategic projects for the Arab Potash Company (APC), and launched three Jordan Bromine Company (JBC) projects.

-During a visit to the APC in Ghor Al Safi, His Majesty was briefed on the two new projects: the solar evaporation ponds expansion project, and the power and steam plant project.
+During a visit to the APC in Ghor Al Safi, His Majesty was briefed on the two new projects: the solar evaporation ponds expansion project, and the power and steam plant project, according to a Royal Court statement.

 The two projects aim to increase production capacity and secure sustainable energy sources for APC, at a total cost of around JD75 million.